hyperledger-gerrit-archive/fabric-test/tools/PTE/CITest/README.md

         ./test_driver.sh [opt] [values]
                 -e: environment setup, default=no
                 -n: create network, default=no
+                -m: directory where test_nl.sh to be used to create network, default=scripts
                 -p: preconfigure creation/join channels, default=no
                 -s: synchup peer ledgers, recommended when network brought up, default=no
                 -c: chaincode to be installed and instantiated [all|chaincode], default=no